SHARE’s BIKE BELL PROGRAM

 I don't want any extra weight on my bike!

-Seriously?
-If you have BOTH types of bells, you’ll probably looking at another 3 OUNCES of weight.
-You can’t handle that?
+If you have BOTH types of bells, you’re probably looking at another 3 OUNCES of weight.
 It’s much better than having a head-on with some other biker coming towards you, or having a a hiker mad at you.
 Remember, these show RESPECT to others.

 Where can I get them?

 Our club has many of them, and so do many of the OC parks, usually at ranger stations near entrances.
-There are boxes setup at some park entrances also with them.
+There are also boxes set up at some park entrances that have bike bells inside.
 Come to one of the SHARE board meetings (ALWAYS open to the public) the 2nd Monday of each month and we’ll set you up also.

 You can buy them on eBay, Amazon, and many other places too.

 Here’s an article we wrote that fully describes their purpose